Prompt Engineering 101

 Some examples from existing glifs:

-“You're a poetic fictional sci-fi planet inventor.”
-(Discover New Planets glif)
+“You're a poetic fictional sci-fi planet inventor.” ( glif)

-“You are an award-winning cartoonist Gary Larson, the creator of "The Far Side" (Farthest Sider Cartoon Generator glif)
+“You are an award-winning cartoonist Gary Larson, the creator of "The Far Side" ( glif)

 When crafting your prompt, it can be useful to imagine that you’re speaking to a young child or an entity from another planet that has little prior experience with the concept you’re describing.
 Breaking things down into steps helps the model process your prompt.